Limited Tickets Available

 About the International Spy Museum

 The International Spy Museum is the only museum in the United States dedicated to fostering public understanding of the important role intelligence and espionage have played in shaping our world, and the profound impact of espionage on our daily lives.
-The Spy Museum is a nonprofit organization completely independent of taxpayer money or government funding.
-Its mission is to offer an apolitical perspective on espionage and provide visitors with unbiased, accurate information through its educational programs, exhibitions, and resources.
+The Spy Museum is an independent nonprofit organization that offers an apolitical perspective on espionage and provide visitors with unbiased, accurate information through its educational programs, exhibitions, and resources.
 Located in Washington DC, the Museum is at the heart of the ever-changing world of international espionage.
 The original Spy Museum opened in 2002.
 Its new, expanded building and all-new exhibitions will open on May 12, 2019.

 For more information please visit spymuseum.org